programingjd/tiered_server/README.md

 - `STATIC_GITHUB_WEBHOOK_TOKEN`

+If you set that up, then updating the content is simply done by pushing the updates to the appropriate branch.<br>
+Otherwise, you need to restart the server to have it pull up the new content.

 Part of the static content should include templates for the messages sent for new account creation requests and one-time login requests.<br>
 You need to specify where those templates are with the variable: